Instability of the engineered dark state in two-band fermions under number-conserving dissipative dynamics: Self-consistent Born approximation and diffusion

-\textsf{ Self-consistent Born approximation and diffusion. }In terms of the Keldysh action $S_{\rm 0}{+}S_{\rm L}$ existence of the DS can be seen from the structure of the single-particle Green's functions ${-}i\langle c_{\bm{q}}(t_1) \bar{c}_{\bm{q}}(t_2)\rangle$ computed in a self-consistent manner from the Dyson equation in the lowest order in the dissipation rate $\gamma_{\textsf{a},\alpha}$ (see Fig.~\ref{Fig:SCBA}).
+In terms of the Keldysh action $S_{\rm 0}{+}S_{\rm L}$ existence of the DS can be seen from the structure of the single-particle Green's functions ${-}i\langle c_{\bm{q}}(t_1) \bar{c}_{\bm{q}}(t_2)\rangle$ computed in a self-consistent manner from the Dyson equation in the lowest order in the dissipation rate $\gamma_{\textsf{a},\alpha}$ (see Fig.~\ref{Fig:SCBA}).
 These Green's functions are diagonal in the $\textsf{u/d}$-space and after Keldysh rotation \cite{Kamenev2009} are given as \cite{Tonielli2020,Nosov2023,Lyublinskaya2023}

 where $\bar{\gamma}_{\textsf{a}}{=} \int_p [U^\dag_{\bm{p}} \hat\gamma_{\textsf{a}} U_{\bm{p}}]_{\textsf{a}\textsf{a}}$ and $\hat\gamma_{\textsf{a}} {=} {\rm diag}\{\gamma_{\textsf{a},\uparrow},\gamma_{\textsf{a},\downarrow}\}$.
 The factor $s_\textsf{a}{=}{\pm} 1$ determines the distribution function $(1{-}s_\textsf{a})/2$ of the $c$-fermions in the $\textsf{a}$-band.
 Thus, Eq.~\eqref{eq:G:SCBA} describes the DS with a completely empty $\textsf{u}$-band.